Blazing Saddles: Release

-Response
+Critical response

 While Blazing Saddles is now considered a classic, critical reaction was mixed upon initial release.
 Vincent Canby wrote:

 Roger Ebert gave the film four stars out of four, calling it a "crazed grab bag of a movie that does everything to keep us laughing except hit us over the head with a rubber chicken.
 Mostly, it succeeds.
 It's an audience picture; it doesn't have a lot of classy polish and its structure is a total mess.
 But of course!
 What does that matter while Alex Karras is knocking a horse cold with a right cross to the jaw?"
 Gene Siskel awarded three stars out of four and called it "bound to rank with the funniest of the year," adding, "Whenever the laughs begin to run dry, Brooks and his quartet of gag writers splash about in a pool of obscenities that score belly laughs if your ears aren't sensitive and if you're hip to western movie conventions being parodied."

-Variety wrote, "If comedies are measured solely by the number of yocks they generate from audiences, then 'Blazing Saddles' must be counted a success ...
+Critics often perceived Blazing Saddles as inherently "un-cinematic", defying some expectations for Hollywood filmmaking in the era, often displaying production style associated with Broadway theater and US television variety shows.
+This was in part due to its "simplistic framing" and the casting of Harvey Korman, known for The Carol Burnett Show (CBS, 1967–1978), which was similarly "low on characterization and story, instead opting for a high volume of one-liners and visual gags."
+Typical to this perception, Variety wrote: "If comedies are measured solely by the number of yocks they generate from audiences, then Blazing Saddles must be counted a success ...
 Few viewers will have time between laughs to complain that pic is essentially a raunchy, protracted version of a television comedy skit."